HuangLab-SYSU/block-performance/README.md

 Discover Your Blockchain's True Limits.

+This tool helps you automate blockchain performance testing.
+It can set up a test cluster for you with one click and send large-scale requests to test the upper limits of your blockchain system's request processing capabilities.

 # How does it work

 This tool automatically calls the Amazon Web Services (AWS) API to allocate a specified number of servers for you and configures them into an Apache JMeter cluster.
 One of these servers will be the Master server, and the rest will be Slave servers.
 You can send your test plan to the Master server, which will then execute your test plan and generate the final test report.
 The entire process is fully automated.